Ugrashravas/paniniprotocol/docs/index.md

 The decipherment and translation of the United States constitution are available [here](translation.md).

 Additionally, we have also deciphered many of the *shortest* English words, and even deciphered Nietzche's "Also sprach Zarathustra" from the original German beyond the unicity distance.
-These will be uploaded herein due time.
+These will be uploaded here in due time.

 ---